trynthink/scout/docs/tutorials.rst

 ``--fugitive_emissions`` enables assessment of |CO2|-equivalent emissions from two fugitive sources: 1) increased emissions from leakage of equipment refrigerants (e.g., for HVAC and refrigeration equipment), and 2) avoided emissions from reducing natural gas consumption and its fugitive emissions from leakage throughout the natural gas supply chain.
 Supplementary data and reference information for both of these sources are available in |html-filepath| ./scout/supporting_data/convert_data/fugitive_emissions_convert.json\ |html-fp-end|.
 When this option is selected, the user must provide at least one of "methane", "low-gwp refrigerant", and "typical refrigerant".
 Valid options include one option, a combination of "methane" and one of the two "\*refrigerant" options.
 When including more than one, Scout will assess fugitive emissions for the sources together.
 For fugitive emissions from equipment refrigerant leakage, the user will specify whether to assume that measures use market-available refrigerants  and that those refrigerants phase out according to U.S. EPA's phase-out rules under the `Significant New Alternatives Policy (SNAP)`_ ("typical refrigerant") or to assume that measures use low-GWP refrigerants ("low-gwp refrigerant").

 .. note::
-   Currently the ``--fugitive_emissions`` option is not supported for the default AIA climate regions; if AIA climate regions are selected alongside the ``--fugitive_emissions`` option, the code will automatically switch the run to EMM regions while warning the user.
+   Currently the ``--fugitive_emissions`` option is not supported for AIA climate regions; if AIA climate regions are selected alongside the ``--fugitive_emissions`` option, the code will automatically switch the run to EMM regions while warning the user.

 Persistent relative performance
 *******************************